lsst/dp0-1_lsst_io/data-access-analysis-tools/index-nb-intro.rst

 ==================================

 The DP0.1 data sets and the LSST Science Pipelines tools can both be accessed from the command line of a JupyterLab terminal tab.
+A terminal session can be started by clicking on the terminal icon in the Jupyterlab launch pad.
 As described in the default message that appears in all newly-launched terminals, to create a Rubin Observatory environment in a JupyterLab terminal session and set up the full set of packages, users must first execute:

 .. code-block:: bash